ojhajayant/eva/week1/Readme.md

 A2: Here are the reasons:

-	-We can make/emulate any bigger sized kernel (like 5x5, 7x7, 9x9, 11x11 etc) while having a far less number of parameters as compared to using the larger-sized kernel.
+	-We can make/emulate any bigger sized kernel (like 5x5, 7x7, 9x9, 11x11 etc) with 3x3 while having
+	a far less number of parameters as compared to using any larger-sized kernel.
-	-An odd sized kernel like 3x3 also provides an "axis-of-symmetry" which in turn helps identifying an edge easily.
+	-An odd-sized kernel like 3x3 also provides an "axis-of-symmetry", which in turn helps identifying an edge easily.
-	-Addiitonally, the 3x3 works as a superset of all possible 2x2 kernels (by keeping the appropriate parameter values as zeros).Hence a 3x3 can be used by the network as a 2x2, if there is such need.
+	-Additionally, the 3x3 works as a superset of all possible 2x2 kernels (by keeping the appropriate parameter values as zeros).Hence a 3x3 can be used by the network as a 2x2, if there is such need.
-	-Apart from above, one main reason for 3x3 to be used is its HW-acceleartion supported by the GPU vendors esp.
-NVIDIA, there is a spiralling cycle of user-community-adoption and corresponding vendor-support, in form of HW-acceleraiton.
+	-Apart from above, one main reason for 3x3 to be used, is its HW-acceleartion supported by the GPU vendors esp.
+NVIDIA.There is a spiralling-cycle of user-community-adoption and corresponding vendor-support, in form of HW-acceleraiton for 3x3 conv-operator.

 Q3: How many times do we need to perform 3x3 convolutions operations to reach close to 1x1 from 199x199 (type each layer output like 199x199 > 197x197...)